Nicoya Peninsula Costa Rica

 The sandcastle contest in Manzanillo

-In Manzanillo, the highlight of the year comes in March with the annual sandcastle contest.
+In Manzanillo, the most important party of the year comes in March with the annual sandcastle contest.
 People stake their claims in the early morning and spend the entire day building works of sand art.

-Late in the day, when the tide comes up the sea will take most of the creations back to the ocean.
-But the party still continues with beer and music late into the evening.
+Food stalls serve local dishes and beers and people from all neighboring communities come with their families and friends to party on the beach.
+Late in the day, when the tide comes up the sea will take most of the creations away to the ocean.
+The party however continues with live music and dancing until late into the evening.